AKSW/frankgraphbench/docs/source/getting_started/support.md

     - `scoring_fct_norm`: the norm applied in the interaction function, usually `1` or `2`.
     - `epochs`: number of training iterations.
     - `random_seed`: seed for the sampling of the triples during, training, testing and validation.
-    - `triples`: if the model is going to be trained using all triples or just rating typed triples, either `all` or `ratings`.
+    - `triples`: if the model is going to be trained using all triples or just rating typed triples, either `"all"` or `"ratings"`.
 ### transH
 - TransH graph embedding + cosine similarity.
   - Reference: Zhen Wang, Jianwen Zhang, Jianlin Feng, and Zheng Chen.
 2014.
 Knowledge graph embedding by translating on hyperplanes.
 In Proceedings of the AAAI conference on artificial intelligence, Vol. 28.